99designs/gqlgen/docs/content/reference/scalars.md

 ## Built-in helpers

-gqlgen ships with three built-in helpers for common custom scalar use-cases, `Time`, `Interface` and `Map`.
+gqlgen ships with three built-in helpers for common custom scalar use-cases, `Time`, `Any` and `Map`.
 Adding any of these to a schema will automatically add the marshalling behaviour to Go types.

 ### Time